avandyck16/About-Me/README.md

 🚀 What I’m Working On

-So far, I've been actively participating in more than 6 projects, including a social betting app, cosmetics and medical prostheses development and management, urban transportation, media sharing, and third-party logistics; developing more than 350 test scenarios and diverse strategies at logic, functionality, and design to harness data and put my hands and brain to work to excel at product quality.
+So far, I've been actively participating in around 8 projects, including a social betting app, cosmetics and medical prostheses development and management, urban transportation, media sharing, and third-party logistics; developing more than 350 test scenarios and diverse strategies at logic, functionality, and design to harness data and put my hands and brain to work to excel at product quality.

 Setting my focus on manual testing, as I keep diving deeper into Python, automation, and QA Testing to sharpen my skills.
 Exploring the technical universe and software development to expand my horizons.